-The Company is managing an exploration program on behalf of an optionee, Liberty Gold Corp. ("Liberty").
-According to the terms of an option agreement dated as of April 20, 2012 between the Company and Liberty, the Company recovered US\$8,000 in exploration expenditures incurred before the 2012 exploration program occurred, and also received additional cash advances of US\$195,800 (including a US\$20,000 option payment) from Liberty.
+Pursuant to the McCord Gold Agreement (see note 8), the Company agreed to manage an exploration program on the McCord Gold Property on behalf of Liberty.
+The Company recovered US\$8,000 in exploration expenditures incurred before the 2012 exploration program occurred, and also received additional cash advances of US\$175,800 together with a US\$20,000 option payment from Liberty.

-Since the commencement of the 2012 exploration program, the Company has incurred a further US\$174,999 of this advance on behalf of Liberty, leaving an unexpended balance of US\$801 (C\$852) in the advance account at December 31, 2013.
-Subsequent to year end, the Company issued a default notice and the Company has now assumed full ownership interest of the McCord Property.
+Since the commencement of the 2012 exploration program, the Company incurred a further US\$174,999 of expenditures on behalf of Liberty, leaving an unexpended balance of US\$801 (C\$852) in the advance account at December 31, 2013.
+Liberty did not make its US\$20,000 option payment due on December 31, 2013 and failed to respond to the Company's default notice issued in January 2014.
+The Company has therefore applied the advance account balance against generative expenses and re-assumed a 100% ownership interest in the McCord Gold Property.